Vidyaloka College

 Vidyaloka College is a boys' school in Galle, Sri Lanka.
 The school was established on 14 January 1941 by philanthropist Henry Woodward Amarasuriya under the patronage of Venerable Weliwitiye Punyasara Thera.
-It is a national school which accommodates over 3,100+ students and provides primary and secondary education to them.
+It is a national school which accommodates over 2100+ students and provides primary and secondary education to them.
 The school was re-constructed after it was badly affected by the Indian Ocean tsunami in 2004.

-College Today
+Students are divided into four houses according to their admission number.
+These houses are named after four ancient kings of Sri Lanka.

-The college today provides education to about 3,100+ students from grade 1 to grade 13 and it is regarded as one of the leading boys' schools in the Southern Province of Sri Lanka.
+The college provides education to about 2100+ students from grade 1 to grade 13 and it is regarded as one of the leading boys' schools in the Southern Province of Sri Lanka.